DeclanChidlow/vale.rocks/src/posts/unicycle-faq.md

 Nope.
 One's knees are one's suspension.
 You might get the slightest bit of shock absorption from your tyre and saddle, but that is the extent of it.
 On unicycles designed for off-road situations (often dubbed municycles, short for mountain unicycle), thicker tyres are often present partly for this purpose.

 Typical suspension proves more of a pain than a gain.
-To implement it in the forks means that it saps energy as one rides and allows the wheel to move upward relative to the frame and pedals when hitting a bump, which is not ideal.
+To implement it in the forks means that it saps energy as one rides and allows the wheel to move upward relative to the body when hitting a bump, which is not ideal.
 That isn't to mention the inherent disconnect between rider, wheel, and ground, causing difficulty balancing and inhibiting the ability to make micro adjustments.
 There is also a lot of force involved when unicycling, so any suspension would have to be extremely well engineered.

 A few experimental folks have tried, but the consensus at large is that suspension on a unicycle does more harm than good.